Ceasefire in east Ukraine frays, woman killed by shelling

 The peace roadmap agreed on Friday includes an exchange of prisoners of war and the establishment of a humanitarian corridor for refugees and aid.
 There was no sign of progress on either plan on Sunday.

-(Additional reporting by Steve Scherer in Rome, Marcin Goclowski in Warsaw, Adrian Croft in Brussels, Arshad Mohammed in Washington, and Julien Ponthus in Paris; Writing by Gareth Jones; Editing by Mark Heinrich, Sonya Hepinstall, Hugh Lawson and Peter Cooney)
+(Additional reporting by Steve Scherer in Rome, Marcin Goclowski in Warsaw, Adrian Croft in Brussels; Writing by Gareth Jones; Editing by Mark Heinrich, Sonya Hepinstall and Hugh Lawson)